Missions of the Protestant Reformed Churches in America

 W Bruinsma RWH

-• This month (November 2023) the RWH will broadcast four gospel messages by Rev. W. Bruinsma, including a special Thanksgiving message on Nov.26.
-Today's message is titled "Israel Transgresses God's Covenant" and is based on Hosea 6:7.
-For the November RWH Newsletter, visit this page.
+• This month - November 2024 - the RWH continues broadcasting four gospel messages by Rev. W. Bruinsma, including a special Thanksgiving Day message.
+Today's message is titled "The Heart Defiles a Man" based on Matthew 15:10-20.

 • The Reformed Witness Hour publishes each month's messages in an attractive booklet.
 These printed sermons are a great blessing to many and are distributed all over the world, including to many prisoners in the U.S. If you or your Evangelism Committee would like to receive these, let the RWHC know and they will add you to the mailing list (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).